Record players buyers’ guide

-The resurgence in vinyl has been remarkable and proves that people still love to own a ‘thing’, even if more of our listening is done digitally nowadays.
-But once you’re home and into the man cave, there’s nothing better than slipping that old Neds Atomic Dustbin 12” out of its sleeve and cranking up the volume on your vintage record player…
+The resurgence in vinyl has been remarkable and proves people still love to own a ‘thing’, even if more of our listening is done digitally nowadays.
+But there’s nothing better than slipping that old Pop Will Eat Itself 12” out of its sleeve and cranking up the volume on your vintage record player…

 But enough reminiscing.
 If that vintage deck has seen better days, or if you’re totally new to the world of vinyl, where do you start with comparing record players?
 Well right here of course – let us walk you through the basics.

 How much do turntables cost?